-If you’re ready to hire a team of developers, you may want to get comfortable because according to IT World, the average time between that initial job posting and hiring date is 35 days — but that only applies to a typical software developer who’s hired for a very basic position.
+If you’re ready to hire a team of developers, you may want to get comfortable because according to Rootstrap, the average time it takes to hire a software developer is between two to 6 weeks– but that only applies to a typical software developer who’s hired for a very basic position.
 If you require a developer with specialized skills, as is often the case, your hiring timeframe could be weeks longer.

 With that said, it’s probably no surprise that the recruiting and hiring process can be a long and rather frustrating one.
 This is especially true of staffing needs that relate to high-value or especially time-sensitive projects.
 In many cases, it is not uncommon for a company to spend 8-to-12 weeks or longer hiring a specialized team of software developers.
 To make matters worse, there’s no such thing as a one-size-fits-all developer, so you could find yourself in a scenario where you’re approached by a development team leader because they’re concerned about a new hire who just isn’t pulling their weight.
 In the haste to fill a position, a company may overlook the traits that are required to find the right tech talent for the job.